lgatto/lgatto.github.io/_posts/2025-10-21-death-research-software.md

     implicit side effects of research projects.
 -   It is also crucial to maintain the infrastructure that supports software development and maintenant, such as proper archiving.
--   Many actors can and should support the collective effort and value that is software and research: resaerchers, of course, but also their institutions, funders, publishers and libraries.
+-   There are many actors that can and should support software: researchers, of course, but also their institutions, funders, publishers and libraries.

 # References